TravorLZH/travorlzh.github.io/_posts/2023-07-25-elliptic-functions-transformations-intro.md

 > $k$ and $l$ are assumed to lie in $(0,1)$ throughout this article.

 Particularly, he was seeking expressions of $y$ in terms of $x$ for which $M$ is some constant.
-In this article, we present Jacobian imaginary transformation and Landen's transformation, which are important special cases that motivated Jacobi to study the general formula (1).
+In this article, we present Jacobi's imaginary transformation and Landen's transformation, which are important special cases that motivated Jacobi to study the general formula (1).

-## Jacobian imaginary transformation
+## Jacobi's imaginary transformation

 For the sake of convenience, let $y=\sin\alpha$ and $x=\sin\beta$, so (1) is equivalent to